 The Recipe Refresh function can now handle refreshing recipes that include many multiple nested recipe.

-The Enterprise Editions now have user-specific Food Categories rather than global (as is the case with the Professional and Consumer editions.)
+The Network Editions now have user-specific Food Categories rather than global (as is the case with the Professional and Consumer editions.)

 Default CIM Image is JPG rather than BMP.
 When selecting an image, default is to the NutriBase images (I am assuming most people want one of these images or can navigate to their own folders if they are looking for a specific image).